-To date, Dorel has purchased a total of 746,000 Class B Subordinate Voting Shares at a weighted average price of $23.72 during its most recent normal course issuer bid which will end on April 3, 2012.
+Dorel purchased a total of 477,980 Class B Subordinate Voting Shares at a weighted average price of CAD$27.17 during its most recent normal course issuer bid which ended on March 19, 2010.

 The normal course issuer bid has been approved by the Toronto Stock Exchange.

 Dorel Industries Inc. (TSX: DII.B, DII.A) is a world class juvenile products and bicycle company.
 Established in 1962, Dorel creates style and excitement in equal measure to safety, quality and value.
 The Company’s lifestyle leadership position is pronounced in both its Juvenile and Bicycle categories with an array of trend-setting products.
 Dorel’s powerfully branded products include Safety 1st, Quinny, Cosco, Maxi-Cosi and Bébé Confort in Juvenile, as well as Cannondale, Schwinn, GT, Mongoose, Iron Horse and SUGOI in Recreational/Leisure.
 Dorel’s Home Furnishings segment markets a wide assortment of furniture products, both domestically produced and imported.
 Dorel is a US$2 billion company with 4,500 employees, facilities in nineteen countries, and sales worldwide.